pangyyen/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th patient in the clinic book.
-The `delete` command calls `Model#commitClinicBook()`, causing the modified state of the clinic book after the `delete 5` command executes to be saved in the `clinicBookStateList`, and the `currentStatePointer` is shifted to the newly inserted clinic book state.
+The user executes `delete-patient 5` command to delete the 5th patient in the clinic book.
+The `delete-patient` command calls `Model#commitClinicBook()`, causing the modified state of the clinic book after the `delete 5` command executes to be saved in the `clinicBookStateList`, and the `currentStatePointer` is shifted to the newly inserted clinic book state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new patient.
-The `add` command also calls `Model#commitClinicBook()`, causing another modified clinic book state to be saved into the `clinicBookStateList`.
+The user executes `add-patient n/David …​` to add a new patient.
+The `add-patient` command also calls `Model#commitClinicBook()`, causing another modified clinic book state to be saved into the `clinicBookStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)